Bixi81/COVID-19/README.md

 **4. Prediction of newly discovered/reported infections**

 Under the assumtion that the growth of newly discovered/reported infections will be unchanged (compared to last week), it is possible to predict the number of newly discovered/reported infections over the next few days.

+Provided that the current trend continues, the number of infected people would double in about seven to eight days.

 ![pred](2020-04-01_pred.png)

-The figure shows actual cases (blue) and the predicted number of cases under the assumption of unchanged growth rate (red: linear OLS).
+The figure shows actual cases (blue) and the predicted number of cases under the assumption of unchanged growth rate (red: linear OLS on semi-log scale).

 **5. Deaths and known infections by age**